hot-gril/desert-chat/README.md

 # desert-chat
-Desert Chat, easy and secure chat app.
+Desert Chat, easy and secure chat app with a uniquely open and simple design.
 WIP.

 Current implementation is text-only chat rooms with a lame CLI, but it exercises the basic design.
 Much more to come, like an actual GUI and video calls.
 Think of a room-based UI reminiscent of both Zoom and Whatsapp.